abhiram264/trackmate_v1/README.md

     *Replace `username`, `password` with your MySQL credentials and `your_super_secret_key_here` with a strong, random key.*

 6.  **Initialize the database:**
-    If you have database migrations, you'll need to run them.
-Assuming you are using Flask-Migrate or similar, commands might look like:
-    ```bash
-    flask db upgrade
-    ```
-    *(Note: If you are not using Flask-Migrate, you might need to run a script to create tables, e.g., `python app/models.py` if your models file has table creation logic.)*
+    The database tables will be created automatically when you start the application for the first time.

 ## Running the Application

-To start the Flask backend server:
+To start the FastAPI backend server:

 1.  **Ensure your virtual environment is active.**

-2.  **Run the Flask application:**
+2.  **Run the FastAPI application with uvicorn:**
     ```bash
-    flask --app app.main run
+    uvicorn app.main:app --reload
     ```

-    The application will typically run on `http://127.0.0.1:5000`.
+    The application will typically run on `http://127.0.0.1:8000`.

+    **Optional flags:**
+    - `--reload`: Automatically reloads the server when code changes (development only)
+    - `--host 0.0.0.0`: Makes the server accessible from other devices on the network
+    - `--port 8000`: Specifies the port (default is 8000)

+3.  **Access the API documentation:**
+    - Interactive API docs (Swagger UI): `http://127.0.0.1:8000/docs`
+    - Alternative API docs (ReDoc): `http://127.0.0.1:8000/redoc`

 ## API Testing